-His notable representative experience in these and other areas includes:
+His notable representative experience includes:

 - Jock v.
 Sterling – Representing Sterling Jewelers in a putative class action brought by female sales employees who claim sex discrimination in pay and promotions under the Equal Pay Act, Title VII and the Age Discrimination in Employment Act.
 Obtained favorable ruling that, among other things, denied certification of Claimants’ Title VII intentional discrimination claims, and rejecting claims that our client operated under a general policy of discrimination against female store employees in pay and promotion.
 The class in Jock, if certified, would be the largest in the country.
-Also representing Sterling in a separate matter commenced by the EEOC that alleges many of the same allegations as Jock.
+Also represented Sterling in a separate matter commenced by the EEOC that made many of the same allegations as Jock.

 - Tarmy v.
-MasterCard – Successfully defended MasterCard against discrimination and retaliation claims brought by a former executive under the Americans with Disabilities Act, Family Medical Leave Act and the New York Human Rights Law.
-Obtained a complete defense jury verdict on all claims, in addition to obtaining damages in favor of MasterCard on counterclaims for breach of fiduciary duties.
+Mastercard – Successfully defended Mastercard against discrimination and retaliation claims brought by a former executive under the Americans with Disabilities Act, Family Medical Leave Act and the New York Human Rights Law.
+Obtained a complete defense jury verdict on all claims, in addition to obtaining damages in favor of Mastercard on counterclaims for breach of fiduciary duties.

 - Rowe Entertainment, Inc. v.
 William Morris Agency – In a multi-hundred million dollar class action brought by minority concert promoters alleging race discrimination and antitrust violations, secured landmark ruling on cost-shifting in e-discovery – the predecessor to the same court’s Zubulake decision.
 Ultimately obtained summary judgment, affirmed by the Second Circuit.